DAOS¶

 POSIX Container Access via DFUSE¶

-DAOS POSIX container access can be accomplished with no application code modifications needed through DAOS filesystem (DFS) dfuse mount points for both the compute and UANs.
-Once mounted, you can access files in the container as you normally would via POSIX file system commands.
-Currently, this must be done manually prior to use on any node on which you are working.
-In the future, we hope to automate some of this via additional qsub
+DAOS POSIX container access can be done with no application code changes through DAOS filesystem (DFS) dfuse mount points on both compute and login nodes.
+Once mounted, you can access files in the container as you normally would with POSIX/Lustre commands.

-2. To mount a POSIX container on Compute Nodes¶
+Mount a POSIX container on compute nodes¶

 You need to mount the container on all compute nodes.
-This is done via the launch-dfuse.sh
+This is done via the launch-dfuse.sh script which does a clush command of start-dfuse.sh:

-DAOS Data mover instruction is provided at here.
+DAOS data mover instructions are provided here.

 Job Submission¶